memo/ofxMSATensorFlow/README.md

 The examples are quite minimal and shouldn't be considered comprehensive tensorflow tutorials.
 They demonstrate *loading and manipulating different types of tensorflow models in openFrameworks*.
 E.g.

 * for the **most basic example** of loading a model, feeding it data and fetching the results  (using just a [low level C API](https://github.com/memo/ofxMSATensorFlow/blob/master/src/ofxMSATFUtils.h)), see *example-basic*
-* for a **very simple barebones Image-to-Image example** (loading a model, feeding it an image, and fetching an image using a [higher level C++ API](https://github.com/memo/ofxMSATensorFlow/blob/master/src/ofxMSATFSimpleModel.h)) see *example-pix2pix-simple - **This is probably the template example for other examples**
+* for a **very simple barebones Image-to-Image example** (loading a model, feeding it an image, and fetching an image using a [higher level C++ API](https://github.com/memo/ofxMSATensorFlow/blob/master/src/ofxMSATFSimpleModel.h)) see *example-pix2pix-simple* - **This is probably the best minimal template for other examples**
 * for more complex **Image-to-Image** examples (with **Conditional Generative Adversarial Networks**) see *example-pix2pix* or *example-pix2pix-webcam*
 * for **image classification** see *example-mnist* or *example-inception3*
 * for **sequence generation of *discrete* data** such as text (with **stateful LSTM/RNN**, where LSTM state is retrieved and passed back in at every time-step) see *example-char-rnn*